-No-one would ever describe the words “Belgium” and “wilderness” as a couple of best friends forever.
+No-one would ever describe the words “Flanders” and “wilderness” as a couple of best friends forever.
 The two words simply do not lie comfortably in the same sentence.
 They feel as awkward together as “Sahara” and “floods”; “COVID” and “fun”; or “Brexit” and “beneficial”.

 Let’s try it out in a sentence; see if we can forge a marriage between these two apparent contradictions.

 Located a short car or train journey from Antwerp, Kalmthout Heath extends over six thousand hectares.
 Its combination of heaths, forests, dunes and pools makes it a great place to recharge your batteries.
-It’s one of the few places in Belgium where, at times, you could imagine almost being in a wilderness landscape.
+It’s one of the few places in Flanders where, at times, you could imagine almost being in a wilderness landscape.

 There, we did it!
 That wasn’t too dissonant was it?